HazardousPeach/hazardouspeach.github.io/index.md

 Alex Sanchez-Stern
 ==================

-Hey I'm Alex Sanchez-Stern, I'm a third year undergraduate at the University of Washington, working on a project called [Herbie](http://herbie.uwplse.org).
+Hey I'm Alex Sanchez-Stern, I'm a masters student at the University of Washington, working on a project called [Herbie](http://herbie.uwplse.org).